-This summer, academic experts and business leaders from 28 countries gathered in Taiwan for the 22nd annual Frontiers in Service Conference, sponsored by the Center for Excellence in Service (CES) at the University of Maryland, College Park.
+Last week (June 26-29, 2014), academic experts and business leaders from countries around the world gathered in Miami, Florida, for the 23rd Annual Frontiers in Service Conference, hosted by the School of Business Administration at the University of Miami.

 John began the program in Fall 2008.
 His research interest are within quantitative models and marketing strategy with an economics perpsective.
 Specifically, his research explores substantive econometric models of firm marketing activity, financial models and asset pricing in marketing, firm communications, advertising, social media, and digital marketing.

 Jared started the program in Fall 2013.
 While his research interests are widespread, he is primarily interested in persuasion, identity, branding, and decision-making.